-To build native iOS, Android, and Windows apps from a common C#/.NET code base using Xamarin, you need the following:
+To build native iOS, Android, and Windows apps from a common C#/.NET code base using Xamarin, you need the following hardware and software:

-For working with Windows and Android apps: a Windows development computer with Visual Studio 2017 or 2015 with Xamarin installed.
-You can also use Visual Studio 2013 by following the instructions for direct Xamarin install (xamarin.com).
+For working with Windows and Android apps: a Windows development computer (not a virtual machine) with Visual Studio 2017 (including Xamarin development features) installed.

-For working with iOS apps: a Mac with macOS Sierra 10.12 or above, with Xcode and Xamarin installed.
+For working with iOS apps: a Mac with macOS Sierra 10.12 or above, with Xcode installed, and Visual Studio for Mac installed.

 You can set up the Windows and Mac computers at the same time, and while those installers are running you can go through Learn about mobile development with Xamarin to read and watch the necessary background material.

-If you have issues using Xamarin after doing this setup and install, post your question on forums.xamarin.com.
+If you have issues using the Xamarin platform after doing this setup and install, post your question on forums.xamarin.com.